-By now she recognized the knock and never knew if she was eager or angry when she heard it.
-And she didn't care.

-When Violet came to visit (and Alice never knew when that might be) something opened up.
+By now she recognized the knock and never knew if she was cager or angry when she heard it.
+And she didn't care.A" When Violet came to visit (and Alice never knew when that might be) something opened up.ter and our damits or bosiness

 The dark hat made her face even darker.
 Her eyes were round as silver dollars but could slit of a sudden too.
 The thing was how Alice felt and talked in her company.
 Not like she did with other people.
 With Violent she was impolite.
 Sudden.
 Frugal.
 No apology or courtesy seemed required or necessary between them.
 But something else was clarity, perhaps.
 The kind of clarity crazy people demand from the not-crazy.